-Tom's research interests include global governance, human rights, international organisations and the transgovernmental politics of domestic compliance.
-He has particular expertise in the study of National Human Rights Institutions (NHRIs) and is the co-editor with Ryan Goodman of the book ‘Human Rights, State Compliance, and Social Change: Assessing National Human Rights Institutions’ published by Cambridge University Press in 2012.
-Tom’s research has featured in the journals Oxford Development Studies, Human Rights Quarterly and the Journal of Latin American Studies and he currently serves on the editorial board of Global Governance.
+Tom's research interests include the theoretical and empirical study of global governance, with a focus on the UN human rights regime and national human rights institutions.
+Recent books include: Major Works Collection: Global Governance II, Routledge (2018) (with D. Coen) and Human Rights, State Compliance, and Social Change: Assessing National Human Rights Institutions, Cambridge University Press (2012) (with R. Goodman).
+His work has also featured in leading journals in the field, including International Organization, The American Journal of International Law, the European Journal of International Relations, Governance and Human Rights Quarterly.
+He sits on the editorial board of the journal International Studies Quarterly.
+He currently holds a grant from the EU Framework for Research and Innovation to investigate global environmental politics post-the 2015 Paris Agreement climate accord.
 Tom also has extensive practical experience working policy-makers and practitioners at the local and international level, including the UN OHCHR, Amnesty International and other governmental and non-governmental agencies.
 He is the author of various book chapters, policy intervention reports, and his articles have appeared in The Guardian and The Irish Times.

 D. Coen and T. Pegram (eds.), Major Works Collection: Global Governance II (London: Routledge Press, 2018).